 There are three main reasons:

-1) Both deposits and withdrawals come instantly out of and go instantly back into my e-wallet without a fee.
+1) Both deposits and withdrawals come instantly out of and go instantly back into your e-wallet without a fee.

 2) Depositing via an e-wallet service is the only way to avoid sharing your card details with the gambling site in question.